Maghreb: Culture

-The countries of the Maghreb share many cultural traditions.
+The countries of the Maghreb share many cultural similarities and traditions.
 Among these is a culinary tradition that Habib Bourguiba defined as Western Arab, where bread or couscous are the staple foods, as opposed to Eastern Arab, where bread, crushed wheat or white rice are the staple foods.
 In terms of food, some similarities beyond the starches are found throughout the Arab world.

 Among other cultural and artistic traditions, jewellery of the Berber cultures worn by Amazigh women and made of silver, beads and other applications was a common trait of Berber identities in large areas of the Maghreb up to the second half of the 20th century.

+In 2020, couscous was added to UNESCO's Intangible Cultural Heritage list.